 As decided, the next day the brahmin was taking a stroll in a park where kids were playing.
 Birbal approached him from behind and called him Panditji.
 Mad with rage, he lifted his cane and ran after Birbal to give him a beating.
 The kids were amused to see this reaction and deduced that this man disliked being called Panditji.

 Soon all the children began teasing him by calling him Panditji.
 Every time they called him Panditji, he would exhibit the same violent reaction.
-The word spread like wildfire that a man dressed as a pandit hated being called one.
+Word spread like wildfire that a man dressed as a pandit hated being called one.
 Before he knew it, everyone was addressing him as Panditji.

 A couple of months later, he stopped reacting and yet people continued to call him Panditji.
 Irreverently at first then as the norm, and eventually, as time passed, out of respect.

 I suppose this is how we attract most things in life.
 Whenever we show a violent, abrupt or strong reaction to anything, we naturally draw our attention to that situation.
-The more attention we pay to negativity the more energy we channelize in cementing (and not diffusing) our adversities and disturbing emotions.
+The more attention we pay to negativity the more energy we channel into cementing (and not diffusing) our adversities and disturbing emotions.

 Our fulfillment, however, does not come from how many people like us.
 While that can have an impact, it’s actually impossible that everyone will like you.
 You can’t win if you worry about whether people like you.
 No thoroughfare, that.
 Most people are too busy to care about anyone else.

 How fulfilled you feel in your life is directly proportional to where you invest your energy.
-You put your energy in negativity and destructive thoughts will consume you.
-You invest it in creativity and positive thoughts will enhance your sense of well being.
+You put your energy into negativity and destructive thoughts will consume you.
+You invest it in creativity and positive thoughts will enhance your sense of well-being.
 This is the law of attraction in a nutshell.

 I’m not talking about the grand ideas of realizing your dreams and all that.
 I’m simply alluding to the art of attention.
 That is, you draw energy from whatever you focus on.
 That is why, even though science negates any notion of God, billions of people gain strength from praying, from their beliefs and traditions.
 For, how much and what kind of energy you draw is determined by the quality, intensity and duration of your attention on the object of your focus (or faith).